openl-tablets/openl-tablets/Docs/OpenTelemetry.md

     opentablets/ws
 ```

-This minimal configuration allows logging both OpenL rules execution and default metrics such as DB queries, HTTP networking, Kafka messaging, etc.
+This minimal configuration allows logging both OpenL rules execution and default metrics, such as DB queries, HTTP networking, and Kafka messaging.
-To suppress some undesired agent instrumentation, you can add `OTEL_INSTRUMENTATION_[NAME]_ENABLED=false` to the configuration where `NAME` is the corresponding instrumentation name.
+To suppress the undesired agent instrumentation, add `OTEL_INSTRUMENTATION_[NAME]_ENABLED=false` to the configuration where `NAME` is the corresponding instrumentation name.
 See [Suppressing specific agent instrumentation](https://opentelemetry.io/docs/instrumentation/java/automatic/agent-config/#suppressing-specific-agent-instrumentation).
 The instrumentation name of the OpenL rules agent is `openl-rules`.

-Note: In large projects, when a large number of OpenL methods can be invoked internally (much more than 1,000), it can significantly decrease performance.
+Note: In large projects, when a significant number (much more than 1,000) of OpenL methods is invoked internally, it can considerably decrease performance.
-So, in this case, it is reasonable to disable tracing of OpenL rules execution via defining `OTEL_INSTRUMENTATION_OPENL_RULES_ENABLED=false`:
+In this case, it is reasonable to disable tracing of OpenL rules execution by defining `OTEL_INSTRUMENTATION_OPENL_RULES_ENABLED=false` as follows:

 ```bash
 docker run --rm -p 8080:8080 \